yume-chan/ya-webadb/libraries/adb-daemon-webusb/README.md

 Node.js doesn't have native support for WebUSB API, but the [`usb`](https://www.npmjs.com/package/usb) NPM package provides a WebUSB compatible API.

-To use a custom WebUSB API implementation, pass it to the constructor of `AdbDaemonWebUsbConnection`, `AdbDaemonWebUsbConnectionManager` and `AdbDaemonWebUsbConnectionWatcher` via the `usb` parameter.
+To use a custom WebUSB API implementation, pass it to the constructor of `AdbDaemonWebUsbDevice`, `AdbDaemonWebUsbDeviceManager` and `AdbDaemonWebUsbConnectionWatcher` via the `usbManager` parameter.

-## `AdbDaemonWebUsbConnection`
+## `AdbDaemonWebUsbDevice`

 ### constructor